Trail Guide Training at TLC

 You must attend at least four of the six on-trail sessions, including the two required sessions in the first week.
 These trainings are to help expose you to trails at TLC preserves as well as give you examples of how to lead a group on trail.
 Each training will cover points of interest at the preserves, cover general safety on trail, and go over land use history and current TLC projects.
 After training, you will shadow a Hike Leader on a TLC guided hike to complete the program.

-- Join TLC staff Kayla Ebert and Amaya Horner to learn about Williamson Nature Preserve.
-We will be learning about the preserve’s history and the best routes for leading programs on-trail.
+• Join TLC staff Kayla Ebert and Amaya Horner at Williamson Nature Preserve to learn about the preserve’s history and best practices in representing TLC during outreach events.
 [This is a required session]

-Tuesday, September 23rd: 4:00pm-6:30pm @ Williamson
+Tuesday, January 20th: 3:00pm-5:30pm @ Williamson

-- Join Patrick Boleman, TLC’s Senior Land Manager, to learn about current agricultural practices, prescribed fires, and pollinator restoration projects at Williamson Nature Preserve.
+• Join Patrick Boleman, TLC’s Senior Land Manager, to learn about current agricultural practices, prescribed fires, and pollinator restoration projects at Williamson Nature Preserve.

 As we schedule experts for in person trainings here are examples of past offerings: